 Traveling in the fall months between summer and winter doesn’t differ too much from the spring.
 However, you may find that rather than the warming up of the environment around you, you’ll have a cooling down (less rain though, fortunately!).

 - Consider adding an extra layer to your cami flannel number with a simple turtleneck or tee.

 - Hiking shoes or boots may be your shoe of choice, especially if you’re looking to get outdoors and enjoy the colorful landscapes of autumn.

 - Thermal leggings, jeggings or your favorite pair of jeans would be suitable for exploring as well as long car rides.
 You’ll also still have some late sun; so don’t forget your sunglasses to enjoy those last moments of summer on your face.

-Naturally, you might think of other ‘must-haves’ for a road trip, no matter the season.
+Naturally, you might think of other ‘must-haves’ for traveling in style on road trips, no matter the season.
 This list is just a helpful guide to get you started.
 If you take time to prepare yourself before you place your foot on the gas, you will be sure to feel as well as look like a fashionista on whatever new adventures you have in store, no matter the time of the year.

 Pin For Later

 Contributor Profile: Kacey Mya Bradley is a lifestyle blogger for The Drifter Collective.
 Kacey graduated with a degree in Communications while working for a lifestyle magazine.
 She has been able to fully embrace herself with the knowledge of nature, the power of exploring other locations, cultures, and styles, while communicating these endeavors through her passion for writing and expression.
 Her love and excitement for the world around her is portrayed through her visually pleasing, culturally embracing and inspiring posts.
 You can find Kacey on Twitter and Pinterest.

 Do you have your own personal travel style?
 Share your tips on how you travel in style on road trips in the comments!